Your pet fish usually seems to have an insatiable hunger, but this morning something’s wrong.

 Because of this, I would recommend that you just remove the nest.

-Your Betta will soon move on with his life and start eating again.
+Your male Betta will soon move on with his life and start eating again.

 7. Too much flaring at its reflection.

 Sometimes a Betta may see its own reflection in the aquarium glass and treat it as a potential rival for territory.
 This may lead to continuous gill flaring and chronic stress for the fish.
 The Betta fish will be constantly wary of an upcoming fight, in which case it won’t have the desire to eat.

 If your Betta is not eating because of flaring at its reflection you can: